fireis/FCND-Estimation-CPP/README.md

 **Hint: see section 7.1.2 of [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj) for a refresher on a good non-linear complimentary filter for attitude using quaternions.**

+**Student Note: **In this section, I used the FromEuler123_RPY and IntegrateBodyRate from the Quaternion to implement qt_bar as described on section 7.1.2.

 ### Step 3: Prediction Step ###